xmkg/hadouken/README.md

 Boilerplate provides several modules to help with external tool integration and ease of use.
 All tools are included in `devenv` container, so skip any installation related stuff if you are using the `devenv` container.

+`<project_name>` is capitalized and non-alphanumeric characters replaced (with an underscore) version of top level project name.
+The term `top level` here refers to the cmake project declaration prior to hadouken module inclusion.

 #### ClangFormat

 Controlled by `<project_name>_TOOLCONF_USE_CLANG_FORMAT` option.